ajvsol/public-notes/JavaScript.md

 									- ((646349b0-93d7-4477-add9-481d59e062c3)) can be used for this
 										- ((655392b4-1e44-4721-ad10-c6f13b7055fd))
 							- ## Using JavaScript Constructor Functions
+								- See intro for why these are useful
 								- ### Using JavaScript Constructor Functions
-									- Classes are just syntactic sugar on top of constructor functions -
+									- Classes are just syntactic sugar on top of constructor functions
+									- Constructor functions are functions which are used to construct new objects -
 								- ### Understanding the new Keyword
 								- ### Adding Methods to a Constructor Function's Prototype